AnukulPK/AnukulPK/README.md

 ### I am Anukul Pulikkathara Krishnakumar👋
 ### An experienced front-end developer, working towards becoming a full-stack developer.

-I am interested in developing and writing about software solutions using JavaScript, TypeScript, ReactJS, and Node JS.
+I am interested in developing and writing about software solutions using JavaScript, TypeScript, ReactJS, Java, Springboot, Quarkus, and Node JS.

+- 🔭 I’m currently working on a Quarkus project, utilizing React on the frontend.
+- 🌱 I’m currently learning Kotlin.
+- 👯 I’m looking to collaborate on open-source projects using Java, React, and TypeScript.
+- 💬 Ask me about problem solving, programming, gaming and animation.
+- 📫 How to reach me: anukulpk2@gmail.com
+- ⚡ Fun fact: A clean code enthusiast who creates practical abstractions😜

 ### Technologies and Programming languages/frameworks I work with:
 1) HTML
 2) CSS
-3) Javascript
+3) JavaScript
-4) ReactJS/ ReactTS
+4) React
 5) Gatsby
 6) TypeScript
 7) Java
 8) Node
 9) Springboot
+10) Quarkus
-10) AWS
+11) AWS
-11) Keycloak
+12) Keycloak
-12) Camunda
+13) Camunda
-13) DevExtreme
+14) DevExtreme
-14) Next JS
+15) Next JS
-15) GraphQL
+16) GraphQL
-16) SQL
+17) SQL
-17) Docker
+18) Docker

 I love to solve problems using programming.
 A front-end web developer with over 6 years of IT experience.
 I create, scale, and optimize web applications.
 To accomplish this, I focus on the customer requirements, conceptualize and synthesize use cases, and adapt to new insights.